daniilfranks/daniilfranks/README.md

-### Hi there 👋
+### Hello!
+My name is Danila. 👋

-I,  **Danila Babanov** working as Senior Ruby on Rails Engineer at OOCC.
+I am a full stack developer having a very good experience in **Ruby on Rails, React and React native** .
 I love coding, it does not mean that i always focus on coding.
 I keep exploring things and play with new programming stuff.

 - 🔭 I’m currently working on React & React Native & **Ruby on Rails**
 - 👯 I’m looking to collaborate on **Ruby on Rails**